petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```

 >[!NOTE]
 > 7461 is the Virtual Function Device ID.
-This confirms that the Virtual Machine is configured with the AMD Radeon&trade; PRO V710 GPU.
+This confirmation indicates that the Virtual Machine is configured with the AMD Radeon&trade; PRO V710 GPU.

 #### 4.6 Virtual Machine Update